nalinbhardwaj/exgrasia/README.md

 <img width="770" alt="image" src="https://user-images.githubusercontent.com/6984346/160904155-a6fd5b86-786a-4cf3-9f42-3097fca636c9.png">

 Happy hacking!
-Hit me up if you'd like to chat more about these ideas or have any trouble with setup: I'm @nibnalin everywhere (twitter, telegram, discord etc.).
+Hit me up if you'd like to chat more about these ideas or have any trouble with setup: I'm [@nibnalin](https://twitter.com/nibnalin) everywhere (twitter, telegram, discord etc.).
+I'm thankful to a number of friends who've made εxgrasia possible at all - of course the [Dark Forest](https://zkga.me) team, for being the giant whose shoulders εxgrasia stands upon, [gubsheep](https://twitter.com/gubsheep) and [Yush](https://twitter.com/yush_g), with whom some of the first visions of εxgrasia were envisioned, [Leann](https://twitter.com/gambowoa), who helped a ton designing the look and feel of this world, [lsankar](https://twitter.com/lakshmansankar), [ludens](https://twitter.com/l_udens), [DC](https://twitter.com/dcposch) and everyone else in the [0xPARC community](https://twitter.com/0xPARC) for bouncing around ideas and thoughts!